huntermaxfield/huntermaxfield.github.io/_posts/2020-12-01-christmas-posts-2020.md

 **December 5th, 2020**

-Terry Tao, a famous mathematician, broke mathematical understanding into three different phases: pre-rigorours, rigorous, and post-rigorous.
+Terry Tao, a famous mathematician, broke mathematical understanding into three different phases: pre-rigorous, rigorous, and post-rigorous.
 Essentially, the first phase consists of memorizes formula's and plugging in values (which lasts through the first couple years of college - most non-mathematicians never get out of this phase), the second phase focuses on more formal thinking (this is when problems turn into writing proofs - usually the last 3 or 4 semesters of an undergraduate